ashlynnhelm/team5_project2.2/README.md

 # Project Description:
 This website is for the TCMG 412-500 Group Project #2, "GitHub and collaboration with code", due 2/11/21.

 This website is an about us website.
-Each team member will state (EDIT) on their post.
+Each team member will state a minimum of their name, hometown, classificaion, and major on their post.

 The website link is [here](https://ashlynnhelm.github.io/team5_project2.2/)